zcallz/Content-Based-Movie-Recommendation-System/README.md

 Text Processing for ML → Look into TF-IDF, Word2Vec, and BERT to understand how machines process text.
 Hybrid Recommender Systems → Read about how Netflix & Spotify combine collaborative and content-based filtering.
 Scaling ML Systems → When dealing with huge datasets, tools like Faiss (for ANN) and matrix factorization techniques help.

+P.S.: I used the dataset "movies_metadata.csv" from Kaggle but couldn't upload the dataset because it was large to upload.
+So, the link: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/discussion